mnk1985/isoft/readme.md

 php artisan migrate
 php artisan server
 ```
-and now you can reach http://127.0.0.1:8000
+and now you can reach http://127.0.0.1:8000.
-routes list is available with
+List of routes is available with
 ```console
 php artisan route:list
 ```